 Recreational sport fishing is an important activity for lakes Mead and Mohave.
 To assess the health and trends of populations of sport fish and their food sources, the Nevada Division of Wildlife and the Arizona Game and Fish Department, with assistance from other agencies on the lakes, take the lead in annual sport fish monitoring13.
 This consists of annual sport fish surveys on both lakes, conducted through assessing catch rates in nets set on established transects14 across the lakes, as well as monitoring through electrofishing in standard areas.
 The agencies also utilize similar methods to assess the abundance of various forage fish15 or primary production fish such as threadfin shad that provide food for the larger sport fish.

-13 Lake Mead Sport Fish - Razorback Sucker Workgroup Meeting
+13 Lake Mead Sport Fish - Razorback Sucker Workgroup Meeting (temporarily unavailable)

 14 Lake Mead Sport Fish Monitoring (PDF-4.6 MB)

 Cumulative gillnetting catch rates of sportfish species in Lake Mead, 1993-2014 (NDOW data), from UNR analysis.

 Cumulative gillnetting catch rates of forage fish species in Lake Mead, 1993-2015 (NDOW data), UNR analysis.